microsoft/aerial_wildlife_detection/doc/custom_model.md

 ## Implement a custom prediction model

+As a bare minimum, a custom prediction model must support routines for training, inference (prediction), and model state averaging (for combining model parameters when training was distributed across multiple AIWorkers).

-Below is a sample code shell for a custom prediction model:
+Below is a sample code shell for a minimal custom prediction model:

 ```python